Alec Baldwin reveals how he fired weapon that killed Rust cinematographer

 Baldwin said he did not think he would face any charges over the incident.
 Santa Fe authorities are focusing on how a live bullet, rather than a blank, ended up in the gun and how live rounds got onto the set at the Bonanza Creek Ranch.

-Asked about comments made by former President Trump, who Baldwin impersonated on Saturday Night Live, he said: “Just when you thought things could not get more surreal, here’s the former president of the United States making a comment on this tragic situation.”
+Asked about comments made by former President Donald Trump, who Baldwin impersonated on Saturday Night Live and whose policies and behaviour he has criticised, he said: “Just when you thought things could not get more surreal, here’s the former president of the United States making a comment on this tragic situation.”

-He said he had dreams about what had happened
+He said he had dreams about what had happened.

 “I have dreams about this constantly now.
 I wake up constantly where guns are going off,” he said.
 “I haven’t slept for weeks.
 I’ve really been struggling physically.
 I’m exhausted from this.”